PatOnGithub1/rick-roll-virus/README.md

 Works on W10 and W11, anything below that i have no idea.

 If you want it to spread, do it yourself.
-I considered putting a variant that spreads, but i dont want to get an email going around that rickrolls people
+I considered adding a variant that spreads, but i don't want to get an email going around that rickrolls people